IBM-Blockchain/ansible-collection/docs/source/index.rst

 Author Information
 ==================

-This Ansible collection is maintained by the IBM Blockchain Platform development team.
-For more information on the IBM Blockchain Platform, visit the following website: https://www.ibm.com/cloud/blockchain-platform
+This Ansible collection is maintained by the IBM Blockchain development team.

+..
+..
+Fabric Operator:

 .. toctree::
    :maxdepth: 2